 Jackalope Ridge is conveniently located approximately 1 hour north of Los Angeles, and is located just off of the 5 and 138 freeways.
-This 20 acre property bordering the Los Angeles National Forest is perfect for a weekend getaway to explore and unwind in the wilderness.
-Do not be surprised if you do not see another person while you are there.
+This 22 acre property bordering the Los Angeles National Forest is perfect for a weekend getaway to explore and unwind in the wilderness.
+You should not see another person while you are there.
 Once you arrive at the property, you will notice that it is perched high a top of the highest point in the area.
 It has spectacular 360 degree views.
 In the distance you can see miles and miles of the Angeles National Forest, mountain top ridges, chaparral, manzanita and even juniper.
 The camper that is located on the property is yours to use, but some prefer to just pitch a tent.
 The property elevation of 4100 feet makes for more desirable weather, and surprisingly great cell phone reception.
 But please prepared for wind and seasonal heat/cold.

 To get to this property you will need a vehicle with four wheel drive, or adventurous hip-campers can hike to the property (approx 2.5 miles).
 There is 3.4 miles of dirt road with multiple dry creek crossings to get the site via 4x4 (top of the mountain - second ridge).
-It can take up to 20-30 minutes to drive to property from the freeway exit.
-We do not recommend making the drive at night unless you have already been to the property.
-It is very easy to get lost at night so please ensure you will arrive well before sunset.
-We also do not recommend driving/hiking to the property after heavy rains.
-We have had campers make it in low clearance vehicles, however, others have struggled with traction in the sand.
+It can take up to 20-30 minutes to drive to property once you exit the freeway.
+So bring your patience, and enjoy the solitude and surroundings.
+Due to the location of the property and multiple fire roads up there, we do not recommend making the drive at night unless you have already been to the property.
+It is very easy to get lost at night, so please ensure you will arrive well before sunset.
+We also do not recommend driving/hiking to the property after heavy rains as you will be driving up and over small (usually dry) riverbeds.
+We have had campers make it in low clearance vehicles, however, others have struggled with traction in the sand due to having to drive through washes.
 Please be advised that road conditions can change with weather and usage.

-Jackalope Ridge is a great camp site featuring hundreds of miles of hiking, mountain biking and motocross trails.
+Jackalope Ridge is an extremely remote, yet great camp site featuring hundreds of miles of hiking, mountain biking and motocross trails.
 Only a few miles from the Pacific Crest Trail, this area of the Los Angles National forest is famous for some of the best high desert flowers in all of California.
-Try to book when the moon is full and low and be prepared for an amazing fantastic star show!
-The site is un-hosted so you have complete privacy.
+Try to book when the moon is full and low and be prepared for an amazingly fantastic star show!
+The 22 acre site is only rented to one party at a time and is un-hosted, so you will have complete privacy.

-The property features a camper, firebox, table, outdoor chairs, and a compost toilet to do your business.
-Please note the battery in the camper runs on a solar powered 12-volt battery and will provide limited power - the battery occasionally shorts out so power cannot be guaranteed.
-Please use sparingly.
+The property features a camper, firebox, table, outdoor chairs, horse shoes, and a compost toilet to do your business.
+Please note, the site has no power or water, but there are a number of solar lights around the property to help you at night time.
 The camper contains board games, books, kitchenware and other goodies to make your stay more enjoyable.
 Feel free to use the "take a can, leave a can" policy.
+Please be sure to pack out ALL trash and supplies.

 While we do our best to keep mother nature out of the camper, it is likely that you will see their presence.
-The grounds are home to many beautiful creatures and is fantastic for bird watching.
-Since the property is un-hosted, you may find wood mice droppings or insects inside the camper when you arrive.
-We recommend that you bring your own clean linens/sleeping bags and your own tent.
+The grounds are home to many beautiful creatures (deer, coyotes, bobcats, ground squirrels, owls, hawks, and even spotted bear prints!) and is fantastic for bird watching.
+Since the property is un-hosted, you may find wood mice droppings or insects inside the camper when you arrive, also and unfortunately sometimes the previous camper might not clean out the camper as well as they should.
+We recommend that you bring your own clean linens/sleeping bags if you plan on sleeping in the camper, but it is recommended that you bring your own tent and just use the camper to get out of the elements.

 - Check in: After 2PM